Mount Holyoke College, B.A. Latin

 Mark believes in coaching students to become better leaders by supporting them through multiple learning styles and helping them find a healthy balance of hard work and love of learning.
 He loves the excitement of the first day of school, and the chance to slow down and share as a community that weekly Chapel provides.
 Mark enjoys sports including basketball and golf, and one day would like to travel across the country in an RV.
 Many might be surprised to learn that Mark has been at the School since 1999.

 University of Rochester, B.A. biology

 SUNY College at Brockport, M.S., secondary science education

-In addition to teaching science and serving as the Learning Village Grades K – 8 science department chair, Pam also leads the forensic science Quest and is the photo book editor for Grades 5 – 8.
-Before coming to the School she taught science in NY and FL, and believes that students learn best when they are given the opportunity to experiment, problem solve, and collaborate.
+In addition to teaching science and serving as the Learning Village Grades K – 8 science department chair, Pam also led the forensic science Quest and is the photo book editor for Grades 5 – 8.
+Before coming to the School she taught science in New York and Florida, and believes that students learn best when they are given the opportunity to experiment, problem solve, and collaborate.
 She loves the ceremony of Convocation, as well as the spring when she can reflect on what her students have learned and share in their excitement of their astronomy projects.
 “The most important thing I teach my students is the skills that they will need for future success: organization, independence, problem-solving, and a sense of personal responsibility,” she says.